Bhuvan1326/smart-resume-reviewer-agent/README.md

 ### Step-by-step Process

-1️⃣ User provides:
+1️⃣ User runs `main.py` and provides:
-- Resume (PDF or text)
+- Resume filename (e.g., `candidate_a.pdf`)
-- Job description (text or JSON)
+- Job description text

 2️⃣ Agents start working:
-- Resume Parser → extracts sections
+- **JD Analyzer** extracts required skills (e.g., Python, React, AWS).
-- JD Analyzer → finds required skills
+- **Resume Parser** extracts all text and skills from the PDF.
-- Skill Matcher → compares and scores
+- **Skill Matcher** compares the two lists and calculates the similarity score.
-- Scoring Agent → generates final score
+- **Scoring Agent** computes the final score based on all factors.
-- Summary Agent → produces recruiter-style summary
+- **Summary Agent** generates a final, actionable summary for the recruiter.

 ### Example Output